rondharma/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-backup-and-recovery.md

 ![Task completion on POST protectoin-stores](/img/api-async-on-post-protection-stores.png)

-For reference, I went into the Protection Stores menu as shown in the below figure to show that HPE GreenLake Backup and Recovery confirmed that the desired protection store was available.
+For reference, I went into the Protection Stores menu as shown in the below figure to show that HPE GreenLake Backup and Recovery, and confirmed that the desired protection store was available.

 ![Validating cloud protection store has been created](/img/ui-validated-cloud-protection-store-completed.png)

 ### Creating a Protection-Policy

 One of the common use-case that every user of HPE GreenLake Backup and Recovery will deploy is the creation of a protection-policy.
 This resource is important because it sets up the schedule for creation of recovery point; additionally, it sets up the flow of a recovery point from a primary storage to a storage snapshot, to on-premises protection-store and eventually to the cloud protection-store.
-Protection policies contain several different components:
+Protection policies contain several components:

 1. A Schedule that contains the frequency for creation of the copy and time to retain the copies.
 2. Protection store where the copies are stored: snapshot (in the primary array), on-premises store, and cloud store.
 3. Length of time when the copy is being locked to satisfy immutability.
-4. The prescript information prior to the creation of the copy.
+4. The pre-script information contains the link to the scripts to be executed prior to the creation of the copy.
-5. The postscript information after the creation of the copy.
+5. The post-script information contains the link to the scripts to be executed after the creation of the copy.

 To simplify this example, I created a three-tier protection-policy for VMware as depicted by this snippet from the protection policy’s menu.